For daily wit & wisdom, sign up for the Almanac newsletter.

 Body

-This Front Yard Garden Plan is designed to bring instant charm—and long-term curb appeal—to smaller landscapes.
-The layout features a 3‑foot‑deep border along the house, blending flowering shrubs, hardy, reliable perennials, and cheerful bulbs for season‑long color.
+This Front Yard Flower Garden Plan is designed to bring instant charm—and long-term curb appeal—to smaller landscapes.
+This design features a 3‑foot‑deep border along the house, blending flowering shrubs, hardy, reliable perennials, and cheerful bulbs for season‑long color.
 With a path leading to your door and shrubs near the curb to frame the view, this design creates a layered look that’s simple to plant, easy to maintain, and guaranteed to boost curb appeal from spring through fall.

-This plan is part of our free Garden Plan Library, featuring tested layouts for vegetables, flowers, and mixed gardens.
-Each plan guides you on what to plant, when, and how—so you can grow with confidence and enjoy a steady supply of blooms for cutting or decorative purposes. →Browse the full Garden Plan Library.
+This plan is part of our Garden Plan Layout Library, featuring tested layouts for vegetables, flowers, and mixed gardens.
+Each plan guides you on what to plant, when, and how—so you can grow with confidence and enjoy a steady supply of blooms for cutting or decorative purposes.

-A professionally designed layout with shrubs and perennials arranged for layered height and four-season appeal
+A professionally designed front yard layout with shrubs and perennials arranged for layered height.

 Step-by-step instructions for creating and maintaining the garden